TMJ Treatment Begins with Positive Diagnosis

 Now we will repeat measurements of your jaw movement, muscle tension, and jaw sounds.
 Once we have determined the extent of your TMJ, we will recommend TMJ treatment.
 For some people, mild TMJ requires only intermittent use of TENS to provide relief.

-For more severe TMJ, we may recommend that you wear an oral splint or orthotic (sometimes called a bite splint).
-The orthotic will hold your jaw in the position of maximum rest, reducing muscle tension, nerve irritation, and other effects of TMJ that lead to negative symptoms.
+For more severe TMJ, we may recommend that you wear an oral splint or orthotic.
+The orthotic will hold your jaw in the position of maximum rest, reducing muscle tension, nerve irritation, and other effects of TMJ.

 If your TMJ is the result of or has caused excessive wear on your teeth, we may recommend dental restorations to help build your teeth back up so they can hold your jaw in place.
 We may recommend this initially or if an oral splint isn’t giving you relief throughout the day.